or 8-week summer International Teaching K-12 (Bilingual Schools)

 able to teach and understand as different cultures may view problems

-looking to bolster their CV with international experience.
+bolster their CV with international experience.

 A unique part of